lkrsova/lkrsova.github.io/aboutme.md

 I really enjoy environment design and GUI, and can spend endless hours creating pastures, mountains, and other types of landscape (usually with pre-made assets).

 ### "I'm a bit of a painter myself."
-In “offline” world far from computer screens and my PhD, I enjoy water coloring, traveling, cooking, reading, yoga, movies, and playing basketball with my basketball proficient partner Cole.
+In “offline” world far from computer screens and my PhD, I enjoy water coloring, traveling, cooking, reading, yoga, movies, and playing basketball with my basketball proficient boyfriend Cole.